 Top 5 Diseases You Can Catch from Your Dog

-Posted on November 9, 2012 under Dog Topics
+Posted on November 9, 2012 under Dog Insurance

 A disease that is transmissible from animal to human is known as a zoonotic disease.
 As a veterinarian, it is not only my responsibility to properly diagnose pets, but also to inform pet owners about potential diseases they can catch from their dogs.
 Below is some information about some of the more common zoonotic diseases that I have diagnosed in dogs.